youzan/SigmaTableViewModel/README.md

 ## Installation
 ### CocoaPods
-Coming soon...

-### Use the source code directly
+ 1. Add `pod 'SigmaTableViewModel'` to your Podfile.
+ 2. Run `pod install` or `pod update`.

+### Manually
+ 1. Download all the files in the `Lib` subdirectory.
-You can also download the project and copy all files in the *Lib* folder to your project.
+ 2. Add the source files to your Xcode project.

 ## More Discussions
  - SigmaTableViewModel only provides some frequently used functions of UITableViewDataSource & UITableViewDelegate.
-If you needs more functions, you can subclass *YZSTableViewModel* and provide the implementation for those functions.
+If you needs more functions, you can subclass *YZSTableViewModel* and implemente those functions.
  - If the code in those cell's blocks can be reused,  we can put them in some methods and only invoke these methods in those blocks.
  - The block is used frequently in the view model so we have to be careful about the retain cycle.
 Always use weak-strong dance for safe.
 In the demo, we use **YZWeak** & **YZStrong** macros to simplify the weak-strong dance code.